Our beliefs can stop us in our tracks.

 What Can Be Done?

 Many things.
 You have options.
 Talk to family, friends, or clergy.
 Isolating does not help.
 Knowing someone cares can just be the thread that keeps things together.
 Counseling provides an opportunity to discuss your situation and emotions in a safe, caring environment where you can learn coping and problems-solving skills; gain access to tools and resources, and to help you through the hard stuff.
-With on-going care for prevention and safety, you don’t have to be alone and can build your life into what you need and want for yourself.
+With on-going care for prevention and safety, you don’t have to be alone and can build your life into what you want for yourself.

 For immediate assistance, call 911.